dekoza/django-clausula/docs/index.rst

 hours on Saturday and boys get them on Thursdays.
 Hardcoding that would be a bit tricky if you tend to change your mind frequently.

+.. `Clausula` is meant to be a glue between models (which are concrete) and
+    condition statements.
+It allows you to concretize your abstract clauses and save them as objects to database.
+Such objects can be then injected in relations between other objects.

 Usage
 -----